daniellochner/creature-creator/README.md

   6. Log in to your account in the Unity editor.
   7. Go to "Edit > Project Settings > Services" and then create a Unity Project ID and link it to the project.
   8. Go to "Window > Startup" and drag the window into your editor.
 This force enters the startup scene on play.

-NOTE: Due to a bug in Unity's Netcode for GameObjects library, testing in the Unity editor may require the use of the "Network Prefab Fix" window, located in "Window > Networking".
+  9. Finally, due to a bug in Unity's Netcode for GameObjects library, testing in the Unity editor may require the use of the "Network Prefab Fix" window, located in "Window > Networking".
 All network objects must be included in this list.